amitrmishra/MAF/README.md

 - Setup phoenix kafka client to pull messages from kafka and insert into phoenix.
 (Ref: https://phoenix.apache.org/kafka.html)
 - Install proemetheus java agent on each machine and expose JMX metrics to be scrapped by promethues.
 - Setup prometheus to pull metrics and store it in time-series databases.
-- Setup graphana to get metrics from prometheus and visualize it.
+- Setup grafana to get metrics from prometheus and visualize it.
 - We can also set up zeppelin/superset to query and then visualize data from phoenix

 <a name="runsolution"></a>